 This is a brief overview of the typical steps in the SAP EPM implementation process

 The traditional approach looks systematic and organized, but is it effective and efficient?
-Does it deliver SAP EPM business processes that foster agility to match the ever-changing business landscape?
+Does it deliver effective EPM solutions that foster agility to match the ever-changing business landscape?

 These are some pertinent questions to ask yourselves at this point.